PipedreamHQ/pipedream/docs/docs/README.md

 ## Getting Started

-We recommend starting with our [quickstart guide](/quickstart/)
+We recommend starting with our [quickstart guide](/quickstart/) to learn basic workflow development patterns:

-Learn the basic patterns to develop workflows:

 - Trigger workflows on HTTP requests, schedules and app events
 - Return a custom response from your workflow on HTTP requests